DISC Test

 Behavioural:

-Instead of measuring distinct personality characteristics, behavioural tests give an insight into an individual's responses in defined situations, revealing certain kinds of behaviour and defined types of interactions with colleagues.
+Instead of measuring distinct personality characteristics, behavioural tests give an insight into an individual's responses in defined situations, revealing certain kinds of behaviour defined types of interactions with colleagues or which typeds of tasks and contexts they prefer.

 Behaviour is regarded as more changeable than personality, since we can adapt our behaviour depending on what is required of us in a given situation, role or environment.

 Behaviour is also observable.
 This means that it is constantly responding to and affecting those around us.
-Behavioural tests will deliver very useful and constructive information which can accurately reveal the way an individual behaves in their workplace and with their colleagues.
+Behavioural tests will provide very useful, constructive information that accurately reveals how an individual behaves in their workplace and with their colleagues.

-Personality is generally held to be unlikely to change.
-In order, therefore, to get teams and their individual members working more successfully managers need to understand the primary dynamic: behaviour.
+Personality is generally considered unlikely to change.
+In order, therefore, to get teams and their individual members working more successfully, managers need to understand the primary dynamic: behaviour.

-Managers, owners and team leaders do not necessarily need to know the details of who the person really is, their personality.
+Behavioural profiles also provide Managers, owners and team leaders with knowledge of how the person's thought patterns, how they naturally absorb and process information, thir approach to decision-making and learning new skills.
 They do, however, require an understanding of how their colleagues will respond in particular situations.
 DiSC assessments explain how and why you can assign different individuals to roles that are most suited to their abilities, in order to have the most suitable person for the job or tasks in hand.

 DiSC profiling is therefore a behaviour test that attempts to accurately determine how an individual will respond in certain situations, and it is this prediction which is of most utility to managers and an organisation's leaders.
 In the case of the DiSC assessment tool, it describes how the respondent might react in the dimensions of "Challenges", "People", "Pace", and "Policies".